ssricardo/openapi-board-backend/README.md

 ## Architecture

-This backend application is based on Kotlin over JVM, using mostly Java Web platforms.
+This backend application is based on Kotlin over JVM, and uses mostly Java Web standards/frameworks.
 The app itself is not big, so it's kept in a single module.

 **Components:**